3D printing marketplace: Type of 3D printing marketplaces

 There are different varieties of 3D printing marketplaces.
-Some of them like Thingiverse are dedicated to free sharing of 3D printable files.
-Others, like Shapeways offer a 3D printing service for objects which have been provided for sale by designers.
-MyMiniFactory offers a combination of these two: their main activity being the free sharing or 3D printable files, they also offer print-on-demand and design-on-demand services.
-Another category are websites exemplified by Threeding.
-These offer free and commercial exchange of digital 3D printable files for use on 3D printers but do not directly include 3D printing services themselves.
-These marketplaces do however, offer integration to databases of 3D printers provided by third parties.
-These three resources each contain geo-location services to several thousands of registered 3D printers.
-The two largest personal 3D printers manufacturers Makerbot (part of Stratasys) and Cubify (subsidiary of 3D Systems) offer their own file repositories for sharing, respectively Thingiverse and Cubify Store.
-For professional 3D printing needs there are platforms which offer a reverse-bid style auction interface, an integrated escrow payment system and many features specifically tailored for B2B transactions.
-In 2024, 3D Sourced, a 3D printing magazine, ranked the 11 best 3D marketplaces, which included Sculpteo, Shapeways, and Xometry in the top 3 of the list.
+Some of them, like Thingiverse are dedicated to free sharing of 3D printable files.
+Others, like Shapeways, offer a 3D printing service for objects which have been provided for sale by designers.
+A third type, like MyMiniFactory, offers a combination of the other two types, with the main activity being the free sharing of 3D printable files; these also offer print-on-demand and design-on-demand services.
+Another category are websites such as Threeding, which offer free and commercial exchanges of digital 3D printable files for use on 3D printers, but do not directly include 3D printing services themselves.
+These free marketplaces offer integration to databases of 3D printers provided by third parties.

+All three resources described contain geo-location services to several thousand registered 3D printers.
+The two largest personal 3D printers manufacturers—Makerbot (part of Stratasys) and Cubify (a subsidiary of 3D Systems)—offer their own file repositories for sharing, respectively Thingiverse and Cubify Store.
+For professional 3D printing, there are also platforms that offer a reverse-bid style auction interface, an integrated escrow payment system, and many features specifically tailored for B2B transactions.

+In 2024, 3DSourced, a 3D printing magazine, ranked the 11 best 3D marketplaces, which included Sculpteo, Shapeways, and Xometry in the top 3 of the list.